Mdevvv/Discord-Token-Grab-VB-.NET-Framwork-4.7.2/README.md

 ## Description

 Token Grabber is a VB.NET application designed to demonstrate the potential consequences of unauthorized access to user tokens.
 This project is intended for educational purposes only and should not be used for malicious activities.
 The author of this project is not responsible for any misuse or damage caused by this application.
-This project is a standalone VB.NET application; no additional packages need to be installed.
+This project is a module for infect a existing VB NET Project; no additional packages need to be installed (very discreet).

 ---